lrasata/todo-list-app/README.md

 <img src="./docs/todolist.png" alt="todolist" height="400"><img src="./docs/mobile-todolist.png" alt="mobile-todolist" height="400">

-### Future imrpovements
+### Ongoing imrpovements
 - [x] ~~Add a date of completion to Task~~
 - [x] ~~Highlight when a Task is overdue~~
-- [ ] Improve the Task view to show only the task for today on the landing page + alert if any overdue tasks - create a 2nd page for overdue tasks - create a 3rd for viewing all tasks
+- [x] ~~Improve the Task view to show only the task for today on the landing page + alert if any overdue tasks~~
+- [ ] Optimise by using Redux to avoid props drilling and avoid API requests when switching from one page to another
+- [ ] create a 2nd page for overdue tasks
+- [x] ~~create a 3rd for viewing all tasks~~
 - [ ] User can create a category and assign it to its tasks
 - [ ] User is able to filter the tasks on the page for viewing all tasks page with search text, filter per category or date.